CLAS 1003 - Introduction to Ancient Greek and Roman History

 Prof. Han Baltussen

-There may also be casual tutors in this course.
+There may also be other tutors in this course.
 More details, and contact information, will be available on MyUni at the start of the teaching semester.

 Course Learning OutcomesOn successful completion of this course, students will be able to: